 \subsection{Phonon Hamiltonian}

-In Sec.~\ref{sec:Harmonic phonon Hamiltonian at equilibrium}, we introduced the harmonic phonon Hamiltonian at equilibrium within the BO approximation.
+Earlier, we introduced the harmonic phonon Hamiltonian at equilibrium within the BO approximation.
 This allowed us to define creation and annihilation operators for the normal modes of vibration from the Hessian of the BO energy surface; see Eqs.~\eqref{eq:dynamical_matrix_equilibrium}--\eqref{eq:harmonic_phonon_equilibrium2}.
-However, to account for electron–phonon coupling, we must instead start from the bare phonon Hamiltonian.
+However, to account for electron-phonon coupling, we must instead start from the bare phonon Hamiltonian.

 The first step is to derive a quadratic bare phonon Hamiltonian starting from Eq.~\eqref{eq:harmonic_phonon_equilibrium2}.
-In principle, this can be achieved by removing from the force constant matrix in Eq.~\eqref{eq:force_constant_matrix} the electron–phonon self-energy evaluated in the adiabatic approximation~\cite{Calandra2010, Giustino2017}.
+In principle, this can be achieved by removing from the force-constant matrix in Eq.~\eqref{eq:force_constant_matrix} the electron-phonon self-energy evaluated within the adiabatic approximation~\cite{Calandra2010, Giustino2017}.

-Diagonalizing the resulting matrix yields the crystal elastic tensor and the bare phonon frequencies.
-However, as shown in Refs.~\cite{Calandra2010, Berges2023, Caldarelli2025, Stefanucci_Perfetto2025}, the adiabatic electron–phonon self-energy can be replaced by the static screened–screened approximation:
+Diagonalizing the resulting matrix, namely the bare crystal elastic tensor $C_0$, yields the bare phonon frequencies.
+Here, however, we adopt a different but equivalent approach.
+Specifically, we descreen the force-constant matrix by using the static screened-screened approximation for the self-energy~\cite{Calandra2010, Berges2023, Caldarelli2025, Stefanucci_Perfetto2025}:

-without introducing overscreening.
-Thus, we define the bare force constant matrix as
+where $\eta \to 0^+$.
+We then define the bare force-constant matrix as

+This expression can be computed directly from a density-functional calculation, thereby connecting the unscreened force-constant matrix with DFPT, in analogy with the bare electronic single-particle matrix; see Eq.~\eqref{eq:bare_electronic_hamiltonian2}.
+Note, however, that using this definition of the bare force-constant matrix is equivalent to using the bare crystal elastic tensor, since it amounts to a different partitioning between the reference propagator and a static phonon self-energy contribution, while leaving the equilibrium dressed dynamical matrix unchanged.
+We adopt this choice solely for transparency and to connect more directly with the linear-response density-functional framework.

 The bare phonon Hamiltonian is then obtained by replacing the BO dynamical matrix in Eq.~\eqref{eq:harmonic_phonon_equilibrium1} with the bare one, as defined through Eqs.~\eqref{eq:dynamical_matrix_equilibrium}, \eqref{eq:dynamical_matrix_normal_modes}, and \eqref{eq:bare_force_constant_matrix}.
 The resulting expression reads